lackhand/princess/genre/items.md

 ### Mundane items

+Crowbars, bicycles, motorbikes, potato canons, cameras, pies, scarves, bookends, paintings: mundane items.
 Anything you could make in shop class or by watching videos online is common.

-Anything else (machines, medicines, etc) might need to be researched or require a more advanced workshop.
+Anything else (machines, medicines, etc) might need to be researched or require a more advanced workshop and research first.

-Armor is usually noisy and conductive; heavy armor is also distracting.
-Or: stealth gear is fragile.
-Or: scuba gear is fragile and distracting.
-Or: camping gear is synthetic and noisy.

-Weapons usually do crushing damage; guns and swords included.

-Normal equipment or gear.
-Crowbars, bicycles, motorbikes, potato canons, cameras, pies, scarves, bookends, paintings.
-If you need guidance, roughly the more detailed something's name is, the higher tier:
+If you need guidance for purchase difficulties, roughly the more detailed something's name is, the higher tier:
 * Single syllable abstract objects -- sword (I), gun (I), car (I), gem (I) -- get you toy versions at best.
   * Of course, you could get an automobile (IV; if "brand new", VI!) or motorbike (III)...
   * Can you get a bike (I) or must you get a bicycle (III)?
 Bike's probably fine.